mhm13dev/kw-blog-api/README.md

 cp .env.migrations.example .env.migrations
 ```

-💥 For running the migrations and seed scripts, you need to have a MongoDB instance running.
-You can use the following command to run a MongoDB instance using Docker Compose.
+💥 For running the migrations and seed scripts, you need to have a Postgres instance running.
+You can use the following command to run a Postgres instance using Docker Compose.

 ```bash
 # Before starting the migration: